AgriCapture Rice Methane Reduction Project

 プロジェクト概要

-The AgriCapture Rice Cultivation Project is a greenhouse gas (GHG) reduction project under the Climate Action Reserve’s Soil Enrichment Protocol.
-Spanning 27,000 acres of U.S. farmland, the project supports the adoption of agricultural practices aimed at decreasing net emissions of carbon dioxide, methane, and nitrous oxide (CO₂, CH₄, and N₂O), as compared to the baseline emissions from historical operations.
+The AgriCapture Rice Methane Reduction Project is a greenhouse gas (GHG) reduction project under the Climate Action Reserve’s Soil Enrichment Protocol.
+The project supports the adoption of agricultural practices aimed at decreasing net emissions of carbon dioxide, methane, and nitrous oxide (CO₂, CH₄, and N₂O), as compared to the baseline emissions from historical operations.

-Farms across Arkansas, Mississippi, Missouri, Texas, and Kentucky implemented practice changes to reduce emissions from agricultural production through cover-cropping, nitrogen management and irrigation changes.
+Farms across Arkansas, Louisiana, Mississippi, Missouri, and Texas implemented practice changes to reduce emissions from agricultural production through cover-cropping, nitrogen management and irrigation changes.

-Focusing on sustainable rice cultivation, the AgriCapture Rice Cultivation Project saved over 9 billion gallons of water and is directing economic benefits to rural communities to further incentivize regenerative agriculture and on-farm greenhouse gas emissions reductions.
+Focusing on sustainable rice cultivation, the AgriCapture Rice Methane Reduction Project has reduced over 70,000 metric tons of methane and conserved over 21 billion gallons of water and to date, while directing economic benefits to rural communities to further incentivize regenerative agriculture adoption.
 A nominal number of acres in this project cultivated crops other than rice.
 See buffer pool description below.

-AgriCapture is the leading certifier of Climate-Friendly farming practices and a generator of high-integrity agricultural emissions reduction and removal credits.
-AgriCapture also provides carbon insetting services for agricultural supply chains and offers crop identity preservation services for retail partners.
+AgriCapture is the leading project developer of carbon credits for methane reductions from rice cultivation and a leading certifier of regenerative farming practices, generating high-integrity agricultural emissions reduction and removal credits.
+AgriCapture also provides carbon insetting services for agricultural supply chains and crop identity preservation services for retail partners.